lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 A PKI end entity requesting a certificate from a Certification Authority (CA) may wish to offer trustworthy claims about the platform generating the certification request and the environment associated with the corresponding private key, such as whether the private key resides on a hardware security module.

-This specification defines an attribute and an extension that allow for conveyance of Evidence in Certificate Signing Requests (CSRs) such as PKCS#10 or Certificate Request Message Format (CRMF) payloads which provides an elegant and automatable mechanism for transporting Evidence to a Certification Authority.
+This specification defines an attribute and an extension that allow for conveyance of Evidence and Attestation Results in Certificate Signing Requests (CSRs), such as PKCS#10 or Certificate Request Message Format (CRMF) payloads.
+This provides an elegant and automatable mechanism for transporting Evidence to a Certification Authority.

-Including Evidence along with a CSR can help to improve the assessment of the security posture for the private key, and can help the Certification Authority to assess whether it satisfies the requested certificate profile.
-These Evidence Claims can include information about the hardware component's manufacturer, the version of installed or running firmware, the version of software installed or running in layers above the firmware, or the presence of hardware components providing specific protection capabilities or shielded locations (e.g., to protect keys).
+Including Evidence and Attestation Results along with a CSR can help to improve the assessment of the security posture for the private key, and can help the Certification Authority to assess whether it satisfies the requested certificate profile.

 --- middle

 # Introduction

-When requesting a certificate from a Certification Authority (CA), a PKI end entity may wish to include Evidence of the security properties of its environments in which the private keys are stored in that request.
+When requesting a certificate from a Certification Authority (CA), a PKI end entity may wish to include Evidence or Attestation Results of the security properties of its environments in which the private keys are stored in that request.

-This Evidence can be appraised by authoritative entities, such as a Registration Authority (RA) or a CA, or associated trusted Verifiers as part of validating an incoming certificate request against given certificate policies.
+Evidence are appraised by Verifiers, which generate Attestation Results that serve as input for validating incoming certificate requests against specified certificate policies.
+Verifiers are associated with Registration Authorities (RAs) or CAs and function as logical entities responsible for processing Evidence and producing Attestation Results.
 Regulatory bodies are beginning to require proof of hardware residency for certain classifications of cryptographic keys.
-At the time of writing, the most notable example is the Code-Signing Baseline Requirements {{CSBR}} document maintained by the CA/Browser Forum, which requires compliant CAs to "ensure that a Subscriber’s Private Key is generated, stored, and used in a secure environment that has controls to prevent theft or misuse".
+At the time of writing, the most notable example is the Code-Signing Baseline Requirements (CSBR) document maintained by the CA/Browser Forum {{CSBR}}, which requires compliant CAs to "ensure that a Subscriber’s Private Key is generated, stored, and used in a secure environment that has controls to prevent theft or misuse".

-This specification defines an attribute and an extension that allow for conveyance of Evidence in Certificate Signing Requests (CSRs) such as PKCS#10 {{RFC2986}} or Certificate Request Message Format (CRMF) {{RFC4211}} payloads which provides an elegant and automatable mechanism for transporting Evidence to a Certification Authority and meeting requirements such as those in the CA/B Forum's {{CSBR}}.
+This specification defines an attribute and an extension that allow for conveyance of Evidence and Attestation Results in Certificate Signing Requests (CSRs), such as PKCS#10 {{RFC2986}} or Certificate Request Message Format (CRMF) {{RFC4211}} payloads.
+This provides an elegant and automatable mechanism for transporting Evidence and Attestation Results to a Certification Authority, whilemeeting requirements such as those outlined in the CA/B Forum's CSBR {{CSBR}}.

-As outlined in the RATS Architecture {{RFC9334}}, an Attester (typically a device) produces a signed collection of Claims that constitute Evidence about its running environment(s).
-While the term "attestation" is not defined in RFC 9334, it was later defined in {{?I-D.ietf-rats-tpm-based-network-device-attest}}, it refers to the activity of producing and appraising remote attestation Evidence.
+As outlined in the IETF RATS architecture {{RFC9334}}, an Attester (typically a device) produces a signed collection of Claims that constitute Evidence about its running environment(s).
+The term "attestation" is not explicitly defined in RFC 9334 but was later clarified in {{?I-D.ietf-rats-tpm-based-network-device-attest}}.
+It refers to the process of generating and evaluating remote attestation Evidence.

-A Relying Party may consult an Attestation Result produced by a Verifier that has appraised the Evidence in making policy decisions about the trustworthiness of the
-Target Environment being assessed via appraisal of Evidence. {{architecture}} provides the basis to illustrate in this document how the various roles in the RATS architecture map to a certificate requester and a CA/RA.
+After the Verifier appraises the Evidence, it generates a new structure called the Attestation Result.
+A Relying Party utilizes these Attestation Result to make policy decisions regarding the trustworthiness of the Attester's Target Environment. {{architecture}} serves as the foundation to demonstrate in this document how the various roles within the RATS architecture correspond to a certificate requester and a CA/RA.

+The IETF RATS architecture defines two communication patterns: the background check model and the passport model.
+In the background check model, the Relying Party receives Evidence in the CSR from the Attester and must interact with the Verifier to obtain the Attestation Result.
+In contrast, the passport model requires the Attester to first interact with the Verifier to obtain the Attestation Result before engaging with the Relying Party.
+This specification supports both communication patterns.

-At the time of writing, several standard and several proprietary remote attestation technologies are in use.
+Several standard and proprietary remote attestation technologies are in use.
 This specification thereby is intended to be as technology-agnostic as it is feasible with respect to implemented remote attestation technologies.
-Hence, this specification focuses on (1) the conveyance of Evidence via CSRs while making minimal assumptions about content or format of the transported Evidence and (2) the conveyance of sets of certificates used for validation of Evidence.
+Hence, this specification focuses on (1) the conveyance of Evidence and Attestation Results via CSRs while making minimal assumptions about content or format of the transported payload and (2) the conveyance of sets of certificates used for validation of Evidence.

-The certificates typically contain one or more certification paths rooted in a device manufacturer trust anchor and the end-entity certificate being on the device in question.
-The end-entity certificate is associated with key material that takes on the role of an Attestation Key and is used as Evidence originating from the Attester.
+The certificates typically contain one or more certification paths rooted in a device manufacturer trust anchor and the end entity certificate being on the device in question.
+The end entity certificate is associated with key material that takes on the role of an Attestation Key and is used as Evidence originating from the Attester.

-This document specifies a CSR Attribute (or Extension for Certificate Request Message Format (CRMF) CSRs) for carrying Evidence.
-Evidence can be placed into an EvidenceStatement along with an OID to identify its type and optionally a hint to the Relying Party about which Verifier (software package) will be capable of parsing it.
+This document specifies a CSR Attribute (or Extension for Certificate Request Message Format (CRMF) CSRs) for carrying Evidence and Attestation Results.

+- Evidence is placed into an EvidenceStatement along with an OID to identify its type and optionally a hint to the Relying Party about which Verifier (software package, a microservice or some other service) will be capable of parsing it.
 A set of EvidenceStatement structures may be grouped together along with the set of CertificateChoice structures needed to validate them to form a EvidenceBundle.

-The id-aa-evidence CSR Attribute (or CRMF Extension) contains one EvidenceBundle.
+- Attestation Results are carried in the AttestationResult along with an OID to identify its type.
+A set of AttestationResult structures may be grouped together to form an AttestationResultBundle.

-A CSR may contain one or more Evidence payloads, for example Evidence asserting the storage properties of a private key, Evidence asserting firmware version and other general properties of the device, or Evidence signed using different cryptographic algorithms.
+A CSR may contain one or more Evidence payloads.
+For example Evidence asserting the storage properties of a private key, Evidence asserting firmware version and other general properties of the device, or Evidence signed using different cryptographic algorithms.
+Like-wise a CSR may also contain one or more Attestation Result payloads.

 With these attributes, additional information is available to an RA or CA, which may be used to decide whether to issue a certificate and what certificate profile to apply.
-The scope of this document is, however, limited to the conveyance of Evidence within CSR.
-The exact format of the Evidence being conveyed is defined in various standard and proprietary specifications.
+The scope of this document is, however, limited to the conveyance of Evidence and Attestation Results within CSR.
+The exact format of the Evidence and Attestation Results being conveyed is defined in various standard and proprietary specifications.

 # Conventions and Definitions